What's Wheel Offset - Quick Guide (2023)

 The distance between this centerline and the bolting face of the hub is your wheel offset.

-As a result, it is divided into 3 main denominations according to the hub relation to the wheel’s centerline.
+As a result, it is divided into 3 main denominations according to the relation of the distance of the hub mounting surface and the wheel's centerline.

-ZERO OFFSET – is when the mounting face of the hub is flush or aligned with the centerline.
+ZERO OFFSET – is when the hub mounting face is flush or aligned with the centerline.
+Wheels with zero offset we usually designed for rear wheel drive vehicles.

 Most factory OEM wheels fall in this category.

-NEGATIVE OFFSET – in contrast, if the face of the hub is closer to the back of the wheel, before the centerline, you have a negative offset.
-In this case, the wheel sits more towards the outside of your vehicle giving you a “wide” look.
+NEGATIVE OFFSET – in contrast, if the hub mounting surface is closer to the back of the wheel, before the centerline, you have a negative offset.
+In this case, the wheel sits more towards the outside of your vehicle, that means that wheel and tire are not flushed with your vehicle body, giving you a “wide” look.

 Negative offset wheels usually include wide custom rims with deep dish and aftermarket forged wheels.